-§ 618.
+§ 61.
 In-building physical infrastructure

-- (1) The owner of a new building or of a building undergoing major renovation work must equip that building with in-building physical infrastructure that is situated at the location of the end user and that supports communications networks. - (2) The provision of subsection 1 of this section is not applied: - 1) to buildings provided for in subsection 2 of section 62 of this Code; - 2) to buildings whose ground projection area is up to 60 m2in accordance with Annex 1 of this Code; - 3) to single-apartment residential buildings; - 4) to construction works that serve national defence purposes, to construction works of the security authorities or to infrastructure at the national border.
+(1) The owner of a new building or of a building undergoing major renovation work must equip that building with in-building physical infrastructure that is situated at the location of the end user and that supports communications networks.

+(2) The provision of subsection 1 of this section is not applied:

+1) to buildings provided for in subsection 2 of § 62 of this Code;

+2) to buildings whose ground projection area is up to $60 \text{ m}^2$ in accordance with Annex 1 of this Code;

+3) to single-apartment residential buildings;

+4) to construction works that serve national defence purposes, to construction works of the security authorities or to infrastructure at the national border.

 (3) Any new residential building that has two or more apartments, or any residential building that has two or more apartments and that is undergoing major renovation work, must be equipped with a building access point.
-[RT I, 15.12.2016, 1 - entry into force 01.01.2017 - the obligations provided in subsections 1 and 3 apply to buildings in respect of which the building notice, or building permit application, is submitted starting 1 April 2017]
+[RT I, 15.12.2016, 1 - entry into force 01.01.2017 - the obligations provided in subsections 1 and 3 apply to buildings in respect of which the building notice, or building permit application, is filed starting 1 April 2017]

-§ 619.
+§ 61.
 Access to in-building physical infrastructure

-- (1) The communications undertaking has the right, at its own cost, to roll out its own communications network up to the building access point. - (2) The communications undertaking has the right to obtain access to any pre-existing in-building physical infrastructure for the purpose of deploying a communications network, provided its duplication is technically impossible or economically inefficient.
-To obtain access to the physical infrastructure, the communications
+(1) The communications undertaking has the right, at its own cost, to roll out its own communications network up to the building access point.

+(2) The communications undertaking has the right to obtain access to any pre-existing in-building physical infrastructure for the purpose of deploying a communications network, provided its duplication is technically impossible or economically inefficient.
+To obtain access to the physical infrastructure, the communications undertaking presents a corresponding application to the owner of the building access point or of the in-building physical infrastructure.

-Page 24 / 47 Building Code undertaking presents a corresponding application to the owner of the building access point or of the in-building physical infrastructure.
+(3) The owner of the building access point or of the in-building physical infrastructure grants the access applications presented by the communications undertaking.

-- (3) The owner of the building access point or of the in-building physical infrastructure grants the access applications presented by the communications undertaking. - (4) The provisions of subsections 2 and 3 of this section are not applied in the case of buildings in which end users are ensured access to communications networks. - (5) If no agreement is reached concerning the access provided for in subsection 3 of this section within two months of the date of receiving the access application, both parties have the right, in order to resolve their dispute, to have recourse to the Consumer Protection and Technical Regulatory Authority by making the corresponding written application and by paying the state fee in accordance with the rules provided in the State Fees Act. - (6) The Consumer Protection and Technical Regulatory Authority makes its decision concerning resolution of the dispute within two months from receiving the application.
+(4) The provisions of subsections 2 and 3 of this section are not applied in relation to buildings in which end users are ensured access to communications networks.

+(5) If no agreement is reached concerning the access provided for in subsection 3 of this section within two months of the date of receiving the access application, both parties have the right, in order to resolve their dispute, to have recourse to the Consumer Protection and Technical Regulatory Authority by making the corresponding written application and by paying the statutory fee in accordance with the rules provided in the Statutory fees Act.

+(6) The Consumer Protection and Technical Regulatory Authority makes its decision concerning resolution of the dispute within two months from receiving the application.
 Where this is necessary, the Authority makes a decision that determines the terms and conditions of access to the in-building physical infrastructure.
-Where valid reasons are present, the Authority may extend the time-limit for resolving the dispute by a reasonable period. - (7) Should the building lack in-building physical infrastructure to support the communications network, the communications undertaking has the right to connect, at its own cost, its communications network to the enclosed premises of the end user, provided the end user consents to this and provided the impact on third-party property is kept as low as possible.
+Where valid reasons are present, the Authority may extend the time limit for resolving the dispute by a reasonable period.

+(7) Should the building lack in-building physical infrastructure to support the communications network, the communications undertaking has the right to connect, at its own cost, its communications network to the enclosed premises of the end user, provided the end user consents to this and provided the impact on third-party property is kept as low as possible.

-§ 6110.
+§ 61.
 Resolution of disputes before the Consumer Protection and Technical Regulatory Authority